byu-rad-lab/pneudrive/README.md

 scp -r <path to pneudrive on computer> <username@SBC_IP_ADDRESS>:<path to desired location on SBC>
 ```

 If you intend to use PneuDrive with ROS, just make sure the package is placed into the src directory of a ROS workspace.
-Once the pneudrive package in in the src directory, you can build it using ```catkin_make``` from the root of the workspace.
+Once the pneudrive package in in the src directory, you can build it using ```colcon build``` from the root of the workspace.

 If you intend to use PneuDrive without ROS (i.e. using the python bindings), you can place the package anywhere on the SBC.
 Python bindings are implemented using pybind11, so when cloning the repository, it is important to pass ```--recurse-submodules``` to git to ensure that pybind11 is cloned as well: